toplog/toplogger/README.md

 - Major steps (Iplom, Transform Deecompose, etc) when they start AND end should be at level **200**
 - Any steps **inside** a major step should be **250**
 - Always ask "could this log line show up a million times in a row?"
-If the answer is yes, log at **100** , also, try and have an **550** message just show up once when that starts to happen, if possible.
+If the answer is yes, log at an **Error (400)** level , also, try and have an **550** message just show up once when that starts to happen, if possible.

 #### Log Levels